croquet/microverse/staging/docs/Tutorial.md

 Developing any Croquet application requires an API key that you can obtain from Croquet.
 It requires you to sign up as a developer to access this.
 You can sign up as a Croquet developer here:
 <https://croquet.io/developers/index.html>

 Select the [Sign Up](https://croquet.io/keys/) button in the top left to create a Croquet account to get started.
 Once you have done that, your first key is immediately generated and you will soon be ready to go.

 ---
 ### 3. Create the apiKey.js File
 Create a file called `apiKey.js` by copying `apiKey.js-example` to `apiKey.js` and then edit the two properties called `apiKey` and `appId` in the file.

 #### apiKey.js-example

 ```
-const apiKey = "<insert your apiKey from croquet.io/keys>";
+const apiKey = "paste your apiKey from croquet.io/keys";
-const appId = "<specify your own appId such as com.foo.mymicroverse>";
+const appId = "type your own appId such as com.example.mymicroverse";
 export default {apiKey, appId};

 // you may export other Croquet session parameters to override default values.